This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 good software takes at least

 a decade to develop; with databases, it may be closer to two decades.
-That’s how long it takes before you can build a
+That’s how long it takes to build a

 piece of software that can be trusted with one of your company’s most valuable assets, your data, so that

-you can be confident it won’t lose the data, it won’t corrupt it, it won’t leak it, and so on.
+you can be confident it won’t lose the data, won’t corrupt it, and won’t leak it.

-One of the key takeaways from Part 8 was that you should not roll your own cryptography
+One of the key takeaways from Part 8 is that you should not roll your own cryptography

 unless you have extensive training and experience in that discipline; the same is true of data stores.
 The only time it

-which is a rare occurrence that typically only happens at massive scale (i.e., the scale of a Google, Facebook,
+which is a rare occurrence that typically happens only at massive scale (the scale of a Google, Meta,

-Twitter).
-And even then, only do it if you have at least a decade to spare.
+or X).
+And even then, do it only if you have at least a decade to spare.

-Relational databases are not only mature solutions, but as you’ll see shortly, they provide a set of tools that make
+Relational databases not only are mature solutions, but as you’ll see shortly, they also provide a set of tools that make

 them reliable and flexible enough to handle a remarkably wide variety of use cases, from being embedded directly within